CodeAura/CodeAura/README.md

 <h3 align="center">I'm a Developer, Gamer, Designer, Gym Guy</h3>
 <p align="center">
 My name is Mike I am now 18 years old and I like programming.
 I am a Student Arround Software/Web Developer at Davinci College in Dordrecht. mostly you would find me in the gym where I train my whole body.
-I also have a part-time job at Action as a Filling Team employee.
+I also have a part-time job at Action Heinenoord as a Shelfstacker.
 I also like to play games.
 And a cup of coffee is also very tasty :)
   </p>
 <br>
 <br>